ChileBob/Zatsuma/INSTALL.md

-# Installation on Ubuntu Linux (18.04.2 LTS)
+# Manual Zatsuma Installation for Ubuntu Linux (18.04.2 LTS)

-This guide is for installing all Zatsuma components on a single machine.
+This guide is for manually installing Zatsuma on a single machine.

-It *would* be easier if there was an install script but as installation requires root access and involves other peoples money I'm not keen on the idea.
+There is a simpler way to create a new installation :-

+	sudo apt-get update					(updates your machine)
+	sudo apt-get upgrade
+	sudo apt-get install git				(installs git, needed to download Zatsuma) git clone https://github.com/ChileBob/Zatsuma.git	(downloads latest Zatsuma from Github) sudo ./Zatsuma/setup					(runs installation script)

+Having said that, here's how you would install it manually :-

 Each type of component must run using a different user account to create layers between the outside world (webserver), the shop daemon (shopd) and the node daemons (shopd-zec, shopd-btc, shopd-btcln) which have access to nodes where your coins are stored.